Does A Licensed Physician Need To Be Present During Ketamine Infusions? 2024 Update

 A New Law in Utah: Is Change Is On The Horizon for Ketamine Clinics?

-As of this blog update (7/2023) most states do not have any laws specifically targeting ketamine clinics.
+Most states do not have any laws specifically targeting ketamine clinics.
 However a Utah law may change the game.
-This year in 2023, SB 197, termed as "Anesthesia Amendments," was passed.
+In 2023, SB 197, termed as "Anesthesia Amendments," was passed.
 Basically, this law is mandating that any clinic administering ketamine, including for non-anesthetic purposes such as treating chronic pain and mood disorders, must have an advanced airway trained individual in the clinic instead of having one in each room that is administering ketamine.
 To be clear, having an individual with advanced airway training is not the new issue, but rather not requiring one in each infusion room.

 What Does This Utah Law Mean In Terms Of Who Needs To Be Present During A Ketamine Infusion?